Generation of Maximal Snake Polyominoes Using a Deep Neural Network: Conclusion

 \section{Conclusion}

-In this work, we explored the use of a deep neural network to generate maximal snake polyominoes from data, with the goal of overcoming the exponential complexity of traditional brute force algorithms, as well as studying maximal snakes in larger grid that are impossible to compute by enumeration.
-In this case, we used a diffusion model which we call Structured Pixel Space Diffusion (SPS Diffusion).
+In this work, we explored whether a deep neural network can generate maximal snake polyominoes beyond the range of brute force enumeration.
+We used a diffusion model called Structured Pixel Space Diffusion (SPS Diffusion).

-Our experiments show that SPS Diffusion generates good results, as it can easily reproduce the data it was trained with, as well as generalizing to larger rectangles.
-More specifically, for square grids, snakes were generated up to $28\times28$, and their length was close to the previously known lower bound.
+Our experiments showed that SPS Diffusion generates good results, as it can easily reproduce the data it was trained with, as well as generalizing to larger rectangles.
+More specifically, for squares, snakes were generated up to $28\times28$, and their length was close to the previously known lower bound.
 For some configurations, the previously known bound was exceeded by one cell, which demonstrates the potential of the approach when given more training and refinements.
-The main weakness of SPS Diffusion is that it generates snake malformations, including branching, cycles, and forests.
-Also the likelihood of generating a valid snake decreases as the grid size increases.
-These results support the idea that diffusion models can capture nontrivial combinatorial structures directly from examples, even when the constraints are not explicitly programmed into the model.
+Its main weakness is the generation of malformations, including branching, cycles, and forests.
+Also the likelihood of generating a valid snake decreases as the rectangle size increases.
+Overall, the results suggest that diffusion models can learn nontrivial combinatorial structures from examples, even when constraints are not explicitly encoded.

 Several directions remain open.
-On the modeling side, reducing invalid generations and improving scalability to larger grids are key objectives, for instance by modifying the architecture and the positional encoding of the cells.
+On the modeling side, reducing invalid generations and improving scalability to larger rectangles are key objectives, for instance by modifying the architecture and the positional encoding of the cells.
 Alternatively, the loss function could also be tweaked to speed up and improve the training.

 On the combinatorial side, a more systematic analysis of recurring substructures in the generated candidates could help guide future conjectures about maximal snake size in large rectangles.
 Overall, deep neural network models, and SPS Diffusion in particular, provide a new numerical tool to explore maximal snakes beyond the range of exhaustive enumeration.